dimforge/ncollide/docs/collision_detection_pipeline.md

 Therefore, feel free to store in there any piece of data that may be useful to identify the object on your side and to filter out unwanted collision pairs.

+Note that methods with names prefixed by `deferred_` have no effect until the next call to `.update(...)`.
+This allows the broad phase to perform one global update even if several objects are moved individually.
+This update relies on a collision filter and a callback.
+First, the filter should always have results constant wrt. time. _Constant_ means that if at some time the filter returns `true` (resp. `false`) for some object pair $(\mathcal{A},
+\mathcal{B})$, it is expected to always return `true` (resp. `false`) for
+$(\mathcal{A}, \mathcal{B})$ at any time in the future as well.
+If the filter changes at some point (hence breaking this constancy), the method `.deferred_recompute_all_proximities()` must be called in order to inform the broad phase that it should be re-executed on all potential collision pairs already detected.
+Second, the callback is the main link between the broad phase and the narrow phase.
+A broad phase algorithm being inherently incremental, keep in mind that `callback` will be called only once on each new potential contact pair created or removed as a consequence of filter change or objects being moved.
+Pairs unaffected by recent changes will **not** be re-reported.

 ### The DBVT broad phase

 The `broad_phase::DBVTBroadPhase` is based on a Dynamic Bounding Volume Tree (DBVT) to detect interferences.
-It implements all four broad phase-related traits described above.
+It implements the `BroadPhase` described above.
 The `partitioning::DBVT` structure itself is a proper binary tree that maps a bounding volume to the object it bounds on its leaves.
-The internal nodes only contain a bounding volume that bounds all its children.
-The following figure shows an example of tree that bounds a set of brown objects with their red AABB.
-Note that, instead of the exact bounding volumes (read), the `DBVTBroadPhase` stores their loosened version (black):
+Internal nodes only contain a bounding volume that spacially bounds all its children.
+The following figure shows an example of tree that contains a set of brown objects with their red AABB.
+Note that, instead of the exact bounding volumes (red), the `DBVTBroadPhase` stores their loosened version (black):

 <center>
 ![dbvt](../img/AABB_tree_DBVT.svg)
 </center>

-Creating a `DBVTBroadPhase` is simple using the idiomatically named `::new(margin, small_keys)` function:
+Creating an empty `DBVTBroadPhase` is simple using the usual `::new(margin, small_keys)` function:
 ```rust
 let mut dbvt = DBVTBroadPhase::new(0.08, false);
 ```
-Storing the loosened bounding volumes instead of the exact ones is a significant optimization for scenes where the broad phase has to track contact pairs involving slow-moving objects: the DBVT is updated only when the displacement of an object is large enough to make its exact bounding volume move out of the loosened version stored on the tree.
-That way objects moving at high frequency but low amplitude will almost never trigger an update, at the cost of a less tight bounding volume for interference detection (i.e. more false positives).
+Storing the loosened bounding volumes instead of the exact ones is a significant optimization for scenes where the broad phase has to track contact pairs involving slow-moving objects: the DBVT is modified by the broad phase only when the displacement of an object is large enough to make its exact bounding volume move out of the loosened version stored on the tree.
+That way objects moving at high frequency but low amplitude will almost never trigger an update, at the cost of slightly less tight bounding volumes for interference detection.
 The amount of loosening is controlled by the first argument `margin`.
 The second argument `small_keys` is here for optimization purpose.
 Set it to `true` if and only if you know that the integer keys you use to identify your objects are small enough (as in "small enough for them to be used as keys on a `Vec` instead of a `HashMap`").
 If you are not sure of the values your keys may take, set `small_keys` to `false`.

-## Example
 The following example creates four balls, adds them to a `DBVTBroadPhase`, updates the broad phase, and removes some of them.